TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ---
 title: "Digital Audio Synthesis for Dummies: Part 3"
-description: Efficiently streaming audio to speakers on embedded systems (with examples in STM32).
+excerpt: Efficiently streaming audio to speakers on embedded systems (with examples in STM32).
 tags:
   - tutorial
   - dsp